 Likert scales give quantitative value to qualitative data.
 For example, it may be designed to measure how much a person agrees with a statement regarding a product’s value and assigns a data point to it.
 This is one reason why the scale is almost universally loved.
-Researchers like that Likert rating scale questions use a universal method of collecting data, so the results can be easily understood.
-CEOs and marketers like that they can say someone thinks their product is “excellent” because they assigned a “10” to it.
+Researchers appreciate that Likert rating scale questions use a universal method of collecting data, so the results can be easily understood.
+Additionally, CEOs and marketers like that they can say someone thinks their product is “excellent” because they assigned a “10” to it.

 Why Use a Likert Scale?
 Advantages and Disadvantages

 There are Likert scale advantages and disadvantages.
 However, there are many more pros than cons!